borucltd/readme/README.md

   ---

   ## Description
-  It generated README in Markdown format which can then be used as README file for your github.
+  It generates README in Markdown format which can then be used as README file for your github.

   ## Table of Contents
   * [Installation](#installation)